AlphaGit/tech-garden/content/ai/Glitch tokens.md

 ---
 title: Glitch tokens
 tags:
   - ai
   - tokenization
-- llms
   - ml
+  - llm
 ---

 > A fascinating subset of tokens are what are known as “glitch tokens”.